 3. No person shall give a false name or address for the purpose of entering the library or for the purpose of using any library facility.

 4. No person who in the reasonable opinion of a library officer is offensively unclean in person or clothing or both shall remain in the library after having been asked by a library officer to leave the library.

 5. Except with the consent of a library officer, no person shall:

-a. cause or allow any dog (other than a working dog accompanying a disabled person or under training for the purpose of being able to accompany a disabled person) or other animal belonging to him or under his control to enter or remain in the library;
+a. cause or allow any dog (other than a working dog accompanying a disabled person) or other animal belonging to him or under his control to enter or remain in the library;

 b. bring into any part of the library a wheeled vehicle or conveyance other than a wheelchair, pram, pushchair or shopping trolley;

 c. enter or remain in any part of the library which a reasonable person would or should know is prohibited to the public; or

 d. remain in the library after the time fixed for its closing.

 6. No person shall remain in the library after an emergency situation has been made known to him.

 7. No person shall, unless specifically permitted by a library officer, take or attempt to take any library property from the library or past a check out or security point.